The Teleprompter Rig: Mounting Dual Phones for Scripted Vlogs

 1. Audible: Listen for the "Click" when sliding a phone into an F38 or MagLock mount.

-2. Tactile: Perform the "Tug Test."
+2. Tactile: Perform a "Tug Test."
 Gently pull the phone away from the mount to ensure the locking pin is fully engaged.

 3. Visual: Check the locking indicator (if applicable) to confirm the system is in the "Locked" position.